cu-cit-cloud-team/azure-openai-playground/README.md

 ## Notes/Lessons Learned

+As of Aug 17, 2023, OpenAi node client has official Azure OpenAI support (released in v4.x of client)

-At the time of writing, the official [OpenAI Node.js Library](https://github.com/openai/openai-node) is NOT (yet) supported for use with Azure OpenAI Services (and the Python library has capable but limited "preview" support).
+~~At the time of writing, the official [OpenAI Node.js Library](https://github.com/openai/openai-node) is NOT (yet) supported for use with Azure OpenAI Services (and the Python library has capable but limited "preview" support).~~

-I was able to get the official Node.js library to work with Azure OpenAI Services by using some workarounds.
+~~I was able to get the official Node.js library to work with Azure OpenAI Services by using some workarounds.
 There are NO guarantees that this will continue to work in the future.
-Once official library support is available, I will use the supported and documented approach.
+Once official library support is available, I will use the supported and documented approach.~~

 ### Typical OpenAI Node.js Client Setup